App & Browser Testing Made Easy

 With the growing use of online platforms and the rise in the number of online products/service providers, user expectations are, to put it lightly, high.
 Releasing advanced features regularly is essential to keep up with tough online competition and retain customers.

 This is where the concepts of Continuous Integration (CI) and Continuous Development (CD) come into the software development process.
-Through CI/CD, the businesses are able to put up their software applications for their audiences’ use and add advanced features from time to time via release cycles.
+Through CI/CD, businesses can put up their software applications for their audiences’ use and add advanced features from time to time via release cycles.

-Jenkins and Gitlabs are open-source CI/CD servers that enable automation for various stages of software development, testing, and deployment.
+Jenkins and GitLab are open-source CI/CD servers that enable automation for various software development, testing, and deployment stages.
 This article compares these two widely used CI/CD servers.
 But before they are compared, let’s discuss these servers and how they function individually.

 What is Jenkins?